Overview

 Postman load test tutorial - Run requests

-On the next page, you can choose a variety of options for your run, like what requests to include, how many iterations, and how it should be run.
-For this post, leave all options to default and click “Run Postman Load Test Tutorial.”
+On the following page, choose from various run configurations, such as request selection, the number of iterations, and the manner in which it should be executed.
+For this first postman collections however, leave all options to default and click “Run Postman Load Test Tutorial.”

-Given the low number of requests, the run should finish quickly.
-You can now see how Postman presents you with a view of the requests, along with results and statistics, like duration and average response times.
+Given the low number of virtual users and duration of requests, the run will complete swiftly.
+Postman will then display the requests, results, and statistics, such as duration and average response times.

 Postman load test tutorial - Run results